ysprem/airbnb-santaclara-analysis/README.md

 I have detailed my findings in a blog post which can seen here: https://premys.medium.com/a-look-into-santa-clara-county-airbnb-data-fc8117ad7339

 # Installations
 I used Google Colab to run this analysis.
-It is a Jupyter notebook hosted on Google Cloud, ensuring that there is no need to run anything locally on any machine, since everything is stored and run in the cloud.
+It is a Jupyter notebook hosted on Google Cloud, ensuring that there is no need to run anything on a local machine, since everything is stored and run in the cloud.
 One can proceed to https://colab.sandbox.google.com/ to get started.

 # Project motivation
 I wanted to look at Airbnb dataset as it has interesting real world implications related to travel and housing availability.